wix-incubator/wix-rest-docs/inbox/guides/Example Flows.md

     Any matching contacts are in the returned `contacts` array.
-    An email address can belong to more than one contact, so your app must handle situations when multiple contacts are returned.
+    An email address can belong to more than one contact, so you must handle situations when multiple contacts are returned.

-3. Get the conversation ID with [Get or Create Conversation][get-or-create-conversation].
+3. Get the conversation ID with [Get or Create Conversation](https://dev.wix.com/api/rest/inbox/conversations/get-or-create-conversation).

     Set the `participantId.contactId` parameter to the `id` extracted in step 2: